DimitriPalmer22/Relapse-Code-Documentation/_temp/02-02 UI Scenes Rework.md

 ### New Checkpoint System
 Basically, this system uses 2 types of colliders:
 - Checkpoint colliders: When the player touches these, the script automatically stores the most recent checkpoint the player reached.
 - Reset colliders: When the player touches these, the script will reset the player's position to the *most recent* checkpoint they crossed.
-This way, the designers can just put big ass teleporter
+This way, the designers can just put big ass reset colliders everywhere to make sure that the player can never get out of the level.
+Also, the designers wouldn't have to specify respawn positions for every single collider they place.
+The only downside for this is the fact that the designers would have to redo their colliders for their levels.